KevinLiTian/Harvard_CS50_AI/5.Neural_Networks/traffic/data/README.md

 - [Complete Dataset](https://cdn.cs50.net/ai/2020/x/projects/5/gtsrb.zip)
 - [Small Dataset for Practice](https://cdn.cs50.net/ai/2020/x/projects/5/gtsrb-small.zip)

-If the download links are not working when you click it, try to right click and copy link address, then paste the address in your browser and hit enter
+If the download link is not working when you click it, try to right click and copy link address, then paste the address in your browser and hit enter

 ## Acknowledgements